mtl-brainhack-school-2019/franclespinas-biosignals/scripts/preproc-pipeline-struc.md

 _do this for every segment, so_ :

-***Build a for loop that passes through TTL channel and that concatenates segments of maximal values while ignoring other segments***
+- [ ] ***Build a for loop that passes through TTL channel and that concatenates segments of maximal values while ignoring other segments***

-Give variable names to each channel, or dict keys.
+- [ ] Give variable names to each channel, or dict keys.

-## 3. Preprocessing noisy ECG ##
+## 3. Preprocessing blocks of noisy ECG ##
+### Steps required ###
  - [x] Linear interpolation to rescale large shifts in amplitude
  - [ ] 4th order central-moment filter
 	1. time window definition: interval between 2 adjacent gradients, approx. a hundred samples
-	2. filter design: convoluting function that will compute the distribution of amplitudes in ecg and normalize it.The following numpy function computes the statistic :
+	2. filter design: transfer function that will compute the distribution of amplitudes in sliding time window ecg and normalize it.The following numpy function computes the statistic :

 		numpy.moment (sample, moment=4)